thinkthoughts/quantum-hardware-company/control-stack/docs/joint_state_kalman.md

 Notebook 06:

-- Incorporate **predictive control (MPC-lite)**
+- Add **predictive control (MPC-lite)**
-- Use Kalman state forecasts to reduce lag and improve tracking
+- Use joint-state forecasts to reduce lag and improve tracking